Locations:

 What is overflow incontinence?

-Your bladder is an organ in your urinary system that holds urine.
-Overflow incontinence occurs when you leak or dribble urine because your bladder is too full.
-Some people experience overflow incontinence because they can’t empty their bladder all the way when they pee.
+Overflow incontinence (in-KON-teh-nents) is when you leak or dribble urine (pee) because your urinary bladder is too full.
+You may experience overflow incontinence if you can’t empty your bladder as often as you need to.
+This might be the case if you find it hard to empty your bladder all the way when you pee.

 Advertisement